-After giving effect to the sale of shares in this offering, if the underwriters' option to purchase additional shares is exercised in full, our existing shareholders would own approximately % and our new investors would own approximately % of the total number of shares of our common stock outstanding after this offering.
+After giving effect to the sale of shares in this offering by the selling stockholders and us, if the underwriters' option to purchase additional shares is exercised in full, our existing shareholders would own approximately 81.5% and our new investors would own approximately 18.5% of the total number of shares of our common stock outstanding after this offering.

-The table above excludes shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$ per share, which includes shares of common stock issuable upon exercise of stock options that have vested.
+The table above excludes 319,500 shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$10.65 per share, which includes 319,500 shares of common stock issuable upon exercise of stock options that have vested.
 To the extent that any of the foregoing options are exercised, investors participating in this offering will experience further dilution.